-Talking with your loved one about their need to move out of their home will be one of the most difficult conversations in your lifetime.
+Talking with your loved one about their need to downsize or for assisted living, will be one of the most difficult conversations in your lifetime.
 Please don't expect them to say yes the first time around.
 Each person is unique and when talking with them, it'll be important to think about how they listen and communicate.
 Below are a few examples.
 Be aware, you're not trying to talk them into moving or selling their house.
-All you're doing is setting an appointment to speak with someone to become educated on their options, cost and funding.
-Remember, most likely you'll be having the conversation again.
+All you're doing is setting an appointment to become educated on the options, cost and funding.
+Remember, most likely you'll be having this conversation again.
 (Click on the button below for explanations on speaking with someone who is cognitively impaired.)

-1. Are they direct and to the point or strong minded?
+1. Is your loved one direct and to the point or strong minded?
 (The following is what you may say to your loved one.)
 “Dad, the doctors have said you can no longer live alone.
 We know you don’t want to move, but it’s no longer an option.
 If we do this now, you'll have a say in choosing a place.
 You know you need more help.
 Let’s talk with someone so we make an educated decision.”
 (Again, not talking him into moving, just becoming educated.
 The process will continue once he agrees to talk with someone.)

-2. Are they fun loving or the life of the party, social and involved? (or used to be) ”Mom, we heard about this place the other day that has bingo, lunch clubs, Euchre nights and lots of people.
+2. Is your loved one fun loving, social or the life of the party? (or used to be) ”Mom, we heard about this place the other day that has bingo, lunch clubs, Euchre nights and lots of people.
 Remember we talked about how lonely you’ve been lately and we just can't be here enough.
 You've admitted to needing more help.
-Let's go visit a couple of assisted living homes and meet some of the people who live there.
-I was told we could even have lunch and then check the place out.
-We want you to be safe, cared for and have some fun!
+Let's go visit an assisted living place and maybe have lunch.
+That way we can check the place out.
+We want you to feel safe but have some fun!
 You deserve more, so let's talk to someone about it."

-3. Don't like change.
+3. Your loved one doesn't like change.
 They need quite a bit of information to make a decision .
 “Grandma, the doctor told me that he's concerned about you living alone.
 He said you've been falling and not eating very well and they mentioned assisted living.
 I know someone we can talk with, to get information.
 We're not going to make any decisions right now, but let’s get some information and visit a few places.
-We'll get the information and then talk about it later."
+Then we can sit and discuss it."

-4. Are they hesitant to express their opinions or wants because they don't want to be a burden?
+4. Is your loved one hesitant to express their desires because they don't want to be a burden?
 “Uncle Tom, we love coming over here to visit and have dinners together, but we’re concerned you need more help than we can give you.
-We know you don’t want to be a burden to anyone, so you’re not telling us everything you're struggling with.
-Your neighbors have noticed that you don’t come out of the house much anymore and they’re worried about you too.
+We know you don’t want to be a burden to anyone, so you’re not telling us everything.
+Your neighbors have noticed that you don’t come out of the house as much and they’re worried about you too.
 We'd like to talk with you about assisted living, where there are people to help you anytime you need it.
 We'll still have dinners together and will visit, but we won't be worried about you all the time."

 We've Had the Talk, Now What?